 - It is important to notice that places licensed as “Bars” are strictly 21-and-over establishments and you are not required to order food.
 Places licensed as “Restaurants” require patrons to order food with consumption of alcohol.

-- Packaged liquor, wine and full-strength beer (over 3.2%) must be purchased from a Utah state liquor store or a package agency.
+- Packaged liquor, wine and beer over 5% must be purchased from a Utah state liquor store or a package agency.
 This isn’t a problem since Utah offers 44 state stores (including three specialty wine stores) and 111 smaller package agencies.
 These can also be purchased at bars, but are not available at grocery or convenience stories.
 Find a nearby store or package agency

 - Public consumption is typically restricted, and drinking and driving don’t mix.
+Utah's DUI limit is 0.05%.
 Drivers and passengers are not allowed to have open containers in the vehicle.

 Now that we've settled that, check out our 11 Après-Ski Spots From Slopeside to Downtown Salt Lake (Ski City) or if you're interested in digging a little deeper, read our Utah Spirits Tour about four Beehive State distilleries on the rise.

 Lessons are great for first-timers and skiers and snowboarders looking to refine their skills.
 You’ll see people ranging from age 2–60+ learning the ropes with talented ski instructors at Utah’s resorts.
 Lessons can be private or customizable, and some ski schools have adaptive lessons for people of all abilities and their families.
 View the complete list of ski schools.